 Your pediatrician will educate you on the visits needed for well baby care.
 He or she will tell you about the required immunizations and most likely will provide you with an immunization booklet to keep track of your child's shots.
 The immunization record is important information to have as your child grows.
-Day cares and schools will require this information and Adoption S.T.A.R. will inquire about it during your post-placement period.
+Day cares and schools will require this information and Adoption STAR will require that you submit proof of immunization during the post-placement period.